 There are two main types of sunscreen: physical (mineral) and chemical.
 Mineral sunscreens act as a physical barrier on top of your skin, reflecting the sun’s rays away from your body.
 Chemical sunscreens, on the other hand, contain synthetic compounds which absorb the UV light before it reaches your skin.

-Sunscreen has become part of our holiday rituals and daily skin routines, but many of these products contain numerous ingredients which can be damaging to marine life.
-So damaging, in fact, that some destinations including Palau, Hawaii, US Virgin Islands, Key West, and Bonaire are all in the process of banning toxic sunscreens.
+Sunscreen has become part of our holiday rituals and daily skin routines, but many of these products contain numerous ingredients that can be damaging to marine life.
+So damaging that some destinations including Palau, Hawaii, US Virgin Islands, Key West, and Bonaire are all in the process of banning toxic sunscreens.